 In Music & Movement, young learners are introduced to the basic fundamentals of musical composition and given a safe space to explore using their voice, instruments and movement as a way to express themselves.
-Each class begins with a glimpse into the life of a selected composer and a viewing of some of their works being performed by an orchestra or band.
-We listen and work together to try and identify different instrument sounds within the piece.
-We also try to decipher the meaning behind the music and discuss what feelings we think the composer was trying to convey through the piece.
 Students are taught about the solfege family early on in the class so that they may begin to understand the concept of music theory and how the notes they are hearing are written down and relate to one another on a musical scale.
-We then work together to learn patriotic songs and musical games that encourage students to use their voice, express themselves with movement, and work collaboratively to enhance their shared experiences as a musical group.
+We listen to different genres of music, discuss how each is different or similar, and learn about different types of instruments that are used in each.
+We then work together to learn various songs and musical games that encourage students to use their voice, express themselves with movement, and work collaboratively to enhance their shared experiences as a musical group.